alhog/DataFrame/README.md

    - Integrate with monitoring and logging tools (e.g., Prometheus, Grafana, or ELK Stack) for pipeline monitoring and troubleshooting.
    - Implement alerting and notification mechanisms for pipeline failures or anomalies.

+   *The Orchestration and Monitoring Module should handle various orchestration and monitoring tasks, such as:*

 1. **Workflow Orchestration**:
    - **Apache Airflow**: A powerful open-source platform for orchestrating complex workflows.
 Define DAGs (Directed Acyclic Graphs) to manage your data pipeline.
    - **AWS Step Functions**: AWS service for building serverless workflows using state machines.